 - ASTM A193 Grade B16 stud bolts with A194 Grade 7 nuts, for bolt service temperatures from 450 to 510 deg.
 C.

-When spiral wound gaskets are used for high temperature, the bolts must provide adequate stress to seat the gasket.
+When spiral wound gaskets are used for high temperatures, the bolts must provide adequate stress to seat the gasket.